go-park-mail-ru/2022_2_Base/README.md

 # Ozon

-Ozon frontend repository for Base team, autumn of 2022.
+Ozon backend repository for Base team, autumn of 2022.

 ### Base